redabourial/yagclif/README.md

 }

 func main() {
-	context := MyContext{}
+    // Initiate an instance of the context context := MyContext{}
+    // Pass it to be parsed
 	err := yagclif.Parse(&context)
 	if err != nil {
 		panic(err)
 	}
 	fmt.Printf("%#v", context)
-	// Context now has been loaded with arguments
+	// That's pretty much it
 }
 ```
 #### CLI